cornell-zhang/catalyst2018/projects/Adaptive Cruise Control System/README.md

 When using the Arduino web editor to program your robot, you will need to change the board type.
 Select the drop-down bar at the top that currently reads "Arduino Uno" then click "Select Other Board & Port."
 Choose the "Arduino Yun" option.
 To allow each group to simultaneously use the digit recognition web server to control their robot, each group must connect to a different port.
 Each Seeeduino board has a unique MAC address and has been bound to a specific port in our router.
 When using our code template, be sure to locate the `#define PORT #` line and change the number to your group number.
 When signing in to the digit rec web server, you should also be sure to sign into the account corresponding to your correct group number.

 Specific instructions on the WiFi connection and port numbers are provided as part of the [Seeeduino communication tutorial](../Communication%20Tutorial/Seeeduino).
 Please carefully read this tutorial before completing the task.
 You can find the port that you will have to change to, along with the appropriate group number, by referring to the table that in the communication tutorial.
+A [code template](Project2Template.ino) is also provided for you to receive the digit.
+Please pay close attention to the `receive_value` function and take advantage of it accordingly.

 **Milestone 1.1: Your robot should be able to receive any digit sent from our digit recognition web app.
 You should verify the received digit with the serial monitor.**